particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 If you wish to disable an interface that you are not using and re-use the pins on the M12 8-pin connector, there is a small trace jumper between the rows of pins in area (14).
 Cutting this trace isolates the expansion card signal from the signal to the connector (16).
 Then you can solder a small jumper wire to replace the signal on the M12 8-pin.

+The Eagle CAD schematic and board layout files for the I/O card can be found in the [Monitor One Github repository](https://github.com/particle-iot/monitor-one).

 ### Block diagram - I/O Card

 {{imageOverlay src="/assets/images/monitor-one/io-card-block.png" alt="Block diagram" class="full-width"}}